 - Whole Person Assessment

 - Child and Adolescent Mental Health

 Integrative Psychiatry Austin focuses on providing an integrated approach to healing, which is why we offer a variety of therapy options.
 Neuropsychological testing is one of the treatment options available.

-The scope of an assessment is customized to address the referral question, and may include the following areas:
+The scope of this assessment is customized to address the referral question and may include the following:

 - Attention and Focus

 - Language and Speech

 - Visual-Perceptual and Spatial Abilities

 - Sensory-Perceptual and Motor Abilities

 - Emotions, Behavior, and Personality Development